royriojas/build-workflow/README.md

 # Build Workflow

-Simple helper to create grunt build workflows that are easy to configure and use.
+Simple helper to create **build workflows**, using grunt, that are both easy to use and maintain.

-## what is it?
+## Overview

-This is a simple module that aims to make simpler to create workflows based on grunt.
-This module helps you break a grunt file in several modules that are easier to maintain and to reason about.
+This is a small module that aims to simplify the creation of workflows based on grunt.
+In order to achieve this some conventions are followed, i.e. do not use a gigantic `Gruntfile.js` that is soon harder to maintain, preventing a lot of spaghetti code by breaking it into different modules, one per each grunt task config, keeping things small and focused.

 This module is inspired by this blog post [supercharging your gruntfile](http://www.html5rocks.com/en/tutorials/tooling/supercharging-your-gruntfile/)

 The main differences are:

-- config files exports a function that return an object.
-All the config objects receive the `grunt` object, the `pkg` object and `options` object.
+- **config files** always export a function that return an object.
+All the config exported functions receive the `grunt` object, the `pkg`, `package.json` parsed object, and an `options` object, which has some helpers that will be described later.
-- allows load custom grunt tasks.
+- Custom grunt tasks can be placed inside the `grunt-deps/tasks` folder they will be loaded automatically.
-- do not use yaml, so the aliases should be defined in javascript
+- It does not use `yaml`, so the aliases for tasks are defined in javascript.
+This is to keep it simple and avoid leaving the javascript realm.
-- provide some base common tasks described below
+- provide some base common tasks configs, described in the next section.

 So, This module will

-- help you break your gigantic grunt file
+- help you break your gigantic grunt file into small modules that are easy to reason about.
-- provide some (optional) base tasks and tasks configurations like:
+- provide some (optional) **base tasks** and **tasks configurations** like:
   - **changelog**: Create a changelog from the git log info.
 For more info check the changelog section.
   - **check-valid**: Beautify (with `jsbeautify`) and validate the javascript files with `jshint`, `jscs` and `jsvalidate`.
   - **install-hooks**: Install `commit-msg` and `prepush` hooks for git.
 To enforce the rules for commit messages